Session 1/15Page 3/5: Topic A: How to use the programme

 You will always find suggestions for work plan activities at the end of each session.

 While you practice, you can take notes about how the children respond to your new care practices.
 We recommend that you keep a diary, because often, you can only see progress when you look back.
-Whatever observations you write down, they must not be used by or seen by anyone who is not participating in the training program.
+Whatever observations you write down, they must not be used by or seen by anyone who is not participating in the training programme.
 They are confidential material for you and your instructor.